hoseinmohajer/react-checkbox-menu-tree/readme.md

 * Optional Checkboxes: You can choose to include checkboxes for nodes, allowing users to select multiple items in the tree.
 * Customizable Icons: The component supports customizable icons.
 You can import your preferred icon package to display icons alongside node titles.
 * Optional Header: The tree menu can include an optional header, providing a title for the entire tree, although you can expand and collapse all nodes and search through all tree data within the search box field.
+* Custom theme: You can set your custom theme with appropriate colors.
+* Custom text: You can set your custom text for some buttons title and some necessary text.

 [//]: # (* Customizable style and be able to handle theming)